 Educational Assistance & Continuous Learning

-Continuous Learning Courses are credit hour courses offered at the community college to employees at no cost.
-The courses must be offered by Virginia Western Community College, and may be job related or non-job related, part of a degree program, or for professional development; and should have application to the college’s mission.
-To qualify for continuous learning assistance, courses shall not to be taken as a class audit; enrollment must be as a normal, graded student.
-The courses may be job related or non-job related; however, they should have application to the college’s mission.
+The Continuous Learning Program provides a waiver of tuition and mandatory fees for up to six (6) credit hours per semester for courses offered at Virginia Western Community College provided the employee meets the terms of the promissory note.
+The courses must be offered and taught by Virginia Western Community College, and may be job related or non-job related, part of a degree program, or for professional development; and should have application to the college’s mission.
+Courses shall not be taken as a class audit and enrollment must be as a normal, graded student.

-- Educational Assistance and Continuous Learning Request Form (PDF)
+- Educational Assistance and Continuous Learning Request Form (PDF – Requires VWConnect Login)

 - Educational Assistance and Continuous Learning Promissory Note (PDF)